CedarXuesong/Translate_AllinOne/README.md

   - Model Temperature (Temperature)
   - Other custom parameters
 - **Keybinding Settings**:
-  - Configure behavior for item and scoreboard translation (e.g., Hold to Translate, Hold for Original).
+  - Configure keybindings for chat input, and behavior for item and scoreboard translation (e.g., Hold to Translate, Hold for Original).
   - Keys must be configured in Minecraft's main Controls menu.

 ## 🤝 Contribution